Aenigmatorhynchus

 Aenigmatorhynchus (meaning "riddle beak") is an unusual extinct bird genus of uncertain affinities known from the mid-Eocene Messel Pit of Germany.
 The genus contains a single species, Aenigmatorhynchus rarus, known from an isolated skull preserved as a part and counterpart.
 While the beak anatomy is somewhat reminiscent of living birds like oystercatchers and stilts, several anatomical features preclude the referral of Aenigmatorhynchus to these groups.
+The prominent coronoid processes on its beak suggest it may have fed on hard-shelled animals that it cracked with the rear portion of its beak.